Training-241209/movie-dating-app/README.md

 # Movie Dating Information

-Our team is developing a fullstack dating application where users can match with and chat with other user's based off their movie prefrences.
+Our team is developing a fullstack dating application where users can match with and chat with other user's based off their movie preferences.

 # Features
 Features we want to include in our application is included but not limited to: